Hooson Award for Career Development

 The winner of this prize will be awarded £250.

-The Kent County Agricultural Society scholarship scheme helps fund up to nine students through their degree courses for each year of their studies.
+The Kent County Agricultural Society scholarship scheme helps fund three students through their degree courses each year.

 Who can apply?